johnkerl/miller/docs6/file-formats.rst

 Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Arrays aren't supported in Miller's ``put``/``filter`` DSL.
+Arrays (TODO: update for Miller6) aren't supported in Miller's ``put``/``filter`` DSL.
 By default, JSON arrays are read in as integer-keyed maps.

 Suppose we have arrays like this in our input data:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     $ cat data/json-example-3.json
     {